- 2.98k views

 - Best time to visit: December to April during the Costa Rican dry season

-- Top tips: Be prepared to show up early, as access to the park is limited to 400 hikers per day.
+- Top tips: Be prepared to show up early, as access to the park is limited to 1000 visitors per day with only 500 people allowed on the trail at one time.
+You will have to wait until the first people leave to get into the park.

-Beach lovers will be enthralled with the hundreds of miles of coastline on both the Pacific Ocean and the Caribbean Sea.
+Thanks to the miles of coastline on both the Pacific Ocean and the Caribbean Sea, travelers do not need to wonder what to do in Costa Rica.
+Beach lovers will be enthralled with the beautiful white and black sand beaches.
 Beaches in the Guanacaste region in the Pacific Coast such as Tamarindo are idyllic spots of white sands, palm trees and plenty of surf.
 Other fabulous spots include the Nicoya Peninsula where you will find Santa Teresa and Tortuga Island.

 The Caribbean Coast boasts beautiful golden sand, wildlife and plenty of reefs to explore.
 Favourite beaches here include Manzanillo with a two mile stretch of soft sand.
 While Playa Blanca and Playa Vargas within Cahuita National Park are enchanting places to soak in the sun.